djelacik/Minishell/README.md

 ---

 ## **Installation and Compilation**
 Below is a general example of how to build the project.
-Your filenames, directories, and `Makefile` may vary in your own implementation.

 1. Ensure you have **gcc** or another C compiler installed, as well as **make**.
 2. Download or clone the project source code.